kartik-v/yii2-grid/README.md

 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).

+> Note: Check the [composer.json](https://github.com/kartik-v/yii2-dropdown-x/blob/master/composer.json) for this extension's requirements and dependencies.
-> Note: You must set the `minimum-stability` to `dev` in the **composer.json** file in your application root folder before installation of this extension OR if your `minimum-stability` is set to `stable`, then set the following in the require section of your composer.json file
+You must set the `minimum-stability` to `dev` in the **composer.json** file in your application root folder before installation of this extension OR if your `minimum-stability` is set to any other value other than `dev`, then set the following in the require section of your composer.json file

 ```
 kartik-v/yii2-grid: "@dev",
 kartik-v/yii2-krajee-base: "@dev"
 ```

+Read this [web tip /wiki](http://webtips.krajee.com/setting-composer-minimum-stability-application/) on setting the `minimum-stability` settings for your application's composer.json.
 Either run

 ```